 Do I need antibiotics after a root canal?

 Dentists sometimes prescribe antibiotics after a root canal, but only if they feel it is necessary.
 More often than not, patients take nothing more than an OTC pain medication after a root canal.
 Some medical conditions may cause concern for infection and issues post-operation.
-In these cases, patients may be prescribed an antibiotic.
+In these cases, we may prescribe an antibiotic.

 Is throbbing pain after a root canal normal?

 Some throbbing, swelling, and discomfort are normal after a root canal.
 This may last anywhere between 2-3 days.
-It is recommended to avoid chewing with the tooth that was worked on to give it time to recover.
+We recommend you avoid chewing with the tooth worked on to give it time to recover.
 Keeping your head elevated can help stop throbbing pains.

 Do I need a dental crown after a root canal?

 We recommend getting a dental crown after every root canal procedure.
-If we delay placing a crown or other restoration, the tooth is exposed to further infection and complications.
-The tooth is more prone to damage or new dental cavities during this time, and your tooth isn’t as stable for proper chewing and biting function.
+Delaying placing a crown or other restoration exposes your tooth to further infection and complications.
+During this time, the tooth is more prone to damage or new dental cavities, and it isn’t as stable for proper chewing and biting function.

 What should I do right after my root canal?